Mick Karn: Session work and solo projects

 Karn played bass guitar and saxophone on Gary Numan's 1981 No.6 hit "She's Got Claws" and other tracks on its parent No.3 hit album, Dance.
 In November 1982, Karn released his first solo album, Titles, just as Japan had announced their split.
 In 1982, Karn wrote some material with Michael Finbarr Murphy, guitarist and writer for Heatwave, Alan Murphy of Level 42, and Diana Ross, among others.
 They played some low-key gigs around London during the summer of 1982, and then went their separate ways.
 That same year, Karn appeared on The Old Grey Whistle Test along with Angie Bowie, former wife of David Bowie.
 In 1982 he also contributed saxophone playing on three tracks on the Swedish band Lustans Lakejer's album En plats i solen, produced by Richard Barbieri.
 Although Karn submitted an album's worth of demos to Virgin Records as a more pop-oriented follow-up to his debut solo album Titles, the record label declined to fund the record and it was abandoned.
 In 1983, he collaborated with Midge Ure on the UK top 40 single "After a Fashion", and in 1984, he formed Dalis Car with Peter Murphy.
 The duo released one album, The Waking Hour, in late 1984.

 Karn also contributed to recordings by other artists, playing bass guitar on Bill Nelson's Chimera mini-LP on "Glow World" as well as "Heads We're Dancing" from Kate Bush's The Sensual World and with Joan Armatrading.

+1987 saw Karn playing a formidable role on solo projects with David Torn and Bill Bruford, such as Torn's Cloud About Mercury.
+Torn hoped to hire Karn for the project, then switched to Tony Levin for the recording after Karn had a car accident..
+Karn returned for the live tour, where his lyrical fretless bass work played a consequential role.